Indirect dark-matter detection with MadDM v3.2 -- Lines and Loops: Getting started

 These are almost the same settings described in~appendix~\ref{sec:launch}, the one addition concerns the dark-matter velocity for the computation of continuum fluxes (\texttt{vave\_indirect\_cont}), which is set to a value compatible with the one measured in dwarf spheroidal galaxies.
 The run is performed in the \maddm \texttt{precise} mode.
 The number of generated events, \texttt{nevents}, is common to all indirect detection observables, \emph{i.e.}~for each class of processes, 10000 events are generated.
 Note that this choice should be adjusted to the user's needs.
 For the computation of smooth energy spectra for the continuum emission (in particular in the tails) a significantly larger number of events may be required.

 The final output screen of \maddm is displayed in figure~\ref{fig:outputtot}, and is constituted by three main blocks:

 \begin{itemize} \item The first block concerns the relic density.
 The chosen benchmark point predicts the measured relic density within experimental errors, $\Omega h^2=0.12$.
 Furthermore, \maddm displays the temperature parameter at freeze-out $x_f$, the total thermally averaged annihilation cross section evaluated at the point $x_f$ and the dark-matter fraction of the considered candidate $\xi = \Omega h^2_{\rm theo}/ \Omega h^2_{\rm Planck}$ used for the rescaling of (in)direct detection limits.
 See~\cite{Arina:2020kko} for details.
 With the current version, \maddm also lists all annihilation channels and their contribution to the thermally averaged annihilation cross-section in percent. \item The second block shows the output for the (tree-level and loop-induced) processes leading to continuum fluxes.
 Since the relic density has been computed and the point is (slightly) under-abundant, the results are shown for both the \texttt{Thermal} and \texttt{All DM} scenario.
 In the former case, the limits are rescaled according to the dark-matter fraction $\xi$, while the latter assumes the measured relic density and hence no rescaling.
 For the benchmark point under consideration $\xi=0.99$, and hence no significant difference between the two cases.
-The corresponding exclusion limits at 95\% CL are given, for each final state separately.
-These are obtained by a simple comparison with the tabulated exclusion limits in the \maddm experimental module.
-The line \texttt{DM DM > all} takes into account all computed channels (here $t\bar{t}$ and $gg$) and performs a likelihood analysis to provide the 95\% CL exclusion limit from the Fermi-LAT data from dwarf spheroidal galaxies.
-Note that to perform the likelihood analysis, the gamma-ray energy spectra inside \texttt{Output\_Indirect\_LI\_cont} are combined with those inside \texttt{Output\_Indirect\_tree\_cont}.
-Their sum is given directly in the folder \texttt{output/run\_01/}, as illustrated in figure~\ref{fig:totfolder}. \item In the third block \maddm displays the annihilation cross sections and fluxes for the gamma-line signals, as already discussed in~appendix~\ref{sec:launch}.
-Here, however, since the relic density variable has been computed, both dark-matter scenarios, \texttt{Thermal} and \texttt{All DM}, appear, see the previous bullet point for details. \end{itemize}